dedoc/scramble/docs/usage/endpoint.md

 ## General documentation
 Scramble can get endpoint docs from PhpDoc comment of the route's method.

-`summary` is a first row of the doc. `description` is the other text in doc.
+`summary` is the first row of the doc. `description` is the other text in doc.
 When there is only one line of text in PhpDoc it is treated as `summary`, as you can expect.

 ```php
 /**